Dhaney-berry/Final-Project-ColumDA/README.md

-# Final-Project-ColumDA # Ames Housing Data Engineering and Exploration
+# Final-Project-ColumDA # Ames Housing Data Machine Learning Engineering and Exploration

 ## Project Overview
 This project focuses on the Ames Iowa Housing dataset, applying data engineering techniques to clean, transform, and explore the data.
 The primary objectives include: